Can The Low-Carbon Diet Cure Our Climate Crisis?

 In Alaska, the glaciers are melting.
 In California, wildfire season is now longer than it’s ever been.
 In New York City, rising sea levels are threatening to vanquish lower Manhattan.
-Ditto for Miami, New Orleans, and other cities around the U.S. and the world.
+Ditto for Miami, New Orleans, and other cities around the world.
 We’re in the midst of a climate crisis.
 But even as we rally, protest, and make the switch to reusable tote bags and metal straws, it seems as if our efforts are futile in the face of climate-change deniers and the nation’s reliance on carbon.
 The American Psychological Association has even coined a term for the feelings of “loss, helplessness, and frustration” people experience in response to the catastrophe: Ecoanxiety.
-But there is one way that we can actually make a big positive impact, and it’s actually very simple.
+But there is at least one way that we can actually make a big positive impact.
 We can stop eating so much meat.

 Advertisement